baharbiazar/fraud_detection/overview.md

     - [Get "live" data](#get-live-data)

-You are a contract data scientist/consultant hired by a new e-commerce site to try to weed out fraudsters.
-The company unfortunately does not have much data science expertise... so you must properly scope and present your solution to the manager before you embark on your analysis.
-Also, you will need to build a sustainable software project that you can hand off to the companies engineers by deploying your model in the cloud.
-Since others will potentially use/extend your code you **NEED** to properly encapsulate your code and leave plenty of comments.
+This case study was done as part of Galvanize cohort in collaboration with two other peers.
+The objective is to help a new e-commerce site to try to weed out fraudsters.
+Deliverables include but are not limited to exploratory data analysis, build  proper machine learning models and presenting the solution as well as building a sustainable software project that can be hand off to the companies engineers by deploying the final model in the cloud.

 ## Overview